-The Sainte Chapelle is one of the most beautiful gothic churches in Paris, located right in the heart of the city.
-The most obvious appeal is the 1113 beautiful stained glass panes, which are amongst the oldest in Paris, depicting stories and scenes from the Old and New Testament.
+The Sainte-Chapelle is one of the most beautiful Gothic churches in Paris, located right in the heart of the city.
+The obvious appeal is the 1113 beautiful stained glass panes, which are among the oldest in Paris and depict stories and scenes from the Old and New Testament.

-The medieval chapel was built between the years of 1242 and 1248 and intended to house Christian relics acquired by Saint Louis.
-Nowadays, the church has become a much visited monument in Paris and holds classical concerts with orchestras from around the world producing incredible sounds from the great acoustics.
+The medieval chapel was built between 1242 and 1248 and intended to house Christian relics acquired by Saint Louis.
+Nowadays the church has become a much visited monument in Paris and holds classical concerts, with orchestras from around the world producing incredible sounds thanks to the great acoustics.

 5 Rue de Thorigny, 75003